N-Gibson/Overlook/README.md

 ```

 To verify that it is setup correctly, run `npm start` in your terminal.
 Go to `http://localhost:8080/` and you should see the page up and running!

-[GitHub Pages](https://pages.github.com/) is a great way to deploy your project to the web.
-Don't worry about this until your project is free of bugs and well tested!

-If you _are_ done, you can follow [this procedure](./gh-pages-procedure.md) to get your project live on GitHub Pages.